VerifyTests/DiffEngine/docs/mdsource/diff-tool.source.md

 snippet: MaxInstancesToLaunch

+## Left/Right diff behavior

+By default, when a diff is opened, the temp file is on the left and the target file is on the right.

+This value can be changed by setting the `DiffEngine_TargetOnLeft` environment variable to `true`.

 ## Successful verification behavior

 If a tool is running for the comparison of the current verification (per test), and a new verification passes, the following logic will be applied: